liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/01-accessing-the-content-targeting-api.markdown

 everything Audience Targeting has to offer.
 In the next section, you'll learn how to use the Content Targeting API by studying a few examples.

-## Using the Content Targeting API [](id=using-the-content-targeting-api)
+## Using the Content Targeting Java API

-There are two ways you'll learn how to call the Content Targeting API: making direct calls to the Java API and making direct calls to the JSON API.
+There are two ways to call the Content Targeting API: through the Java API or through the JSON API.

 Suppose you'd like to display a list of existing user segments in your portlet.
 First you need to obtain an implementation of the `UserSegmentLocalService`